Cubital Tunnel Injury Attorney in Fishkill, NY

 • Nerve compression has caused muscle wasting

 There are a few surgical procedures that will relieve pressure on the ulnar nerve at the elbow.
-Your orthpaedic surgeon will talk with you about the option that would be best for you.
+Your orthopedic surgeon will talk with you about the option that would be best for you.

 These procedures are most often done on an outpatient basis, but some patients do best with an overnight stay at the hospital.

-Ulnar nerve anterior transposition.
-More commonly, the nerve is moved from its place behind the medial epicondyle to a new place in front of it.
+More commonly, the nerve is moved from behind the medial epicondyle to a new place in front of it.
 This is called an anterior transposition of the ulnar nerve.
-The nerve can be moved to lie under the skin and fat but on top of the muscle (subcutaneous transposition), within the muscle (intermuscular transposition) or under the muscle (submuscular transposition).
+The nerve can be moved to lie under the skin and fat but on top of the muscle (subcutaneous transposition), within the muscle (intermuscular transposition), or under the muscle (submuscular transposition).
 Moving the nerve to the front of the medial epicondyle prevents it from getting caught on the bony ridge and stretching when you bend your elbow.

-Medial epicondylectomy.
-Another option to release the nerve is to remove part of the medial epicondyle.
-Like ulnar nerve transposition, this technique also prevents the nerve from getting caught on the boney ridge and stretching when your elbow is bent.
+Removing part of the medial epicondyle is another option to release the nerve.
+Like ulnar nerve transposition, this technique prevents the nerve from getting caught on the boney ridge and stretching when your elbow is bent.

 Surgical Recovery